Talend/ansible-talend-platform/ansible/roles/tdp/README.md

 | ----------------------------------------- | ------------------------------------------------------------------------- |
 | `tdp_security_oauth2_client_clientId`     | Client ID for your account (retrieved from Talend Management Console)     |
 | `tdp_security_oauth2_client_clientSecret` | Client Secret for your account (retrieved from Talend Management Console) |
+Note: in non-hybrid mode, these two variables should be set to Talend IAM OIDC client identifier and client secret.

 ### IAM configuration